dshieble/dshieble.github.io/_posts/2015-01-03-modeling-strategies.md

 ## Summary

 The following diagram, similar to the one [here](https://lingpipe-blog.com/2013/04/12/generative-vs-discriminative-bayesian-vs-frequentist/), lays out these characterizations.
-Note that terms to the right of the semicolon are not modeled probabilistically:

 |                | Frequentist     | Bayesian                              |
 |----------------|-----------------|---------------------------------------|